 POAL has brought forward the SCI preparation as requested by the Shareholder, to ahead of POAL's usual annual budget cycle in April / May.
-Accordingly these metrics are subject to confirmation through the POAL budget process.
+These metrics have now been confirmed through the FY24 POAL budget process.

 POAL are on track to deliver a sustained improvement in Net Profit After Tax for the forthcoming financial year and beyond: